Darkmoonxhubscript/DarkLibV3/Tutorial.md

 --[[
 Name = "Dropdown" >> Dropdown Text (String)
 Options = {"1", "2", "3", "4", "5", "6", "7"} >> Options That Can Be Selected, you can add more.
 (String Table)
-Default = "1" >> Initial Selected Option (String)
-Callback = function(Value) -- Value = Selected Option Name
+MultiSelect >> Set to true to multiple select options Default = "1" >> Initial Selected Option (String) Callback = function(Value) -- Value = Selected Option Name
 -- Function Here